 days the battalion lost 2 men killed and 11 wounded.

-battalion was in the divisional reserve near Ypres.
+was in the divisional reserve near Ypres.
+This reserve

-This reserve was close enough to the lines to be
+was close enough to the lines to be shelled

-shelled occasionally.
-It stayed there through the 21st
+occasionally.
+It stayed there through the 21st and for

-and for most of the 22nd in a rest position.
-This
+most of the 22nd in a rest position.
+This process of

-process of spending a few days in the trenches and
+spending a few days in the trenches and then rotating

-then rotating out to a rest position was the normal
+out to a rest position was the normal sequence of

-sequence of events for line battalions.
-While in the
+events for line battalions.
+While in the trenches

-trenches there was little time for rest, meals were
+there was little time for rest, meals were generally

-generally (this early in the war) cold and it was a
+(this early in the war) cold and it was a time of

-for personal hygiene and rest.
-After a few days of
+personal hygiene and rest.
+After a few days of this

-this troops would be exhausted and need a respite and
+troops would be exhausted and need a respite and so

-so would be rotated out of the line.
-Coming and going
+would be rotated out of the line.
+Coming and going was

-was always a bit dangerous because troops were more in
+always a bit dangerous because troops were more in the

-the open and most of the access routes were well known
+open and most of the access routes were well known and

-occurred if the enemy suspected rotation but also
+if the enemy suspected rotation but also occurred on a

-occurred on a random basis in the hope of disrupting
+random basis in the hope of disrupting rotation and

 In the late afternoon of